balazshevesi/plant-monitoring-iot/README.md

 This system takes the guesswork out of plant care by tracking key environmental factors; air temperature, humidity, light intensity, and soil moisture all in real time via an intuitive graphical dashboard.

 It also allows for notifications via webhooks when conditions fall outside your chosen thresholds.

-Replicating this system takes about 8 hours (depending on experience and any unforeseen issues)

 ## Objective